Alon-Alush/alon-alush.github.io/_posts/AI world/2025-05-03-shapesinctermination.md

 ![Shapes application termination](/assets/images/AI%20world/shapesinc/termination1.png)

-Looking back, this only made the situation worse; Discord later **completely erased** their Discord server totalling over 10 million members at the time.
+Looking back, this only made the situation worse, because Discord later removed the Discord server itself, as mentioned eariler.

 Then, posts became flooding from users expressing their frustrations!